Jim Smith – Chairperson

 Theatre Artist and Presenter

 Artistic Director, Native Earth Performing Arts

-Keith Barker is a Métis artist from Northwestern Ontario and the Artistic Director of Native Earth Performing Arts.
+Keith Barker is a member of the Metis Nation of Ontario and was raised in Northwestern Ontario.
+He is the Artistic Director of Native Earth Performing Arts.
 He is a graduate of the George Brown Theatre School and worked as a Theatre Program Officer at the Canada Council for the Arts.
 He is a recipient of a Dora Mavor Moore Award for Outstanding New Play, a SAT Award for Excellence in Playwriting, and a Yukon Arts Audience Award for Best Art for Social Change.
 His play This is How We Got Here was a 2018 Finalist for the Governor General Award for Drama.
 Keith is the Co-General Manager of his Arts League Hockey team, The Friendly Giants, and is a below average player.

 From 2003 – 2019, Franco Boni served as Artistic Director of The Theatre Centre, leading the company in a $6M Capital Campaign and in the building of its new performance venue in Toronto.
 Franco is a recognized cultural innovator, facilitator and community builder.

 Franco previously served as Artistic and Executive Director of the PuSh Festival, Festival Director of Rhubarb!, and Artistic Producer of the SummerWorks Festival.
 In 1999 he co-founded the Buddies In Bad Times Queer Youth Program, supporting intergenerational dialogue.

 Franco is one of the founders and sits on the Steering Committee of Active 18, a local West Queen West community association, instrumental in advocating for good design and retaining the cultural fabric of the West Queen West neighbourhood.